gSchool/usaa-preassessment-block/pre-assessment-survey.md

 * members are empowered to exercise their judgement in doing their work.
 ##### !end-options
 ##### !answer
-* My team members are empowered to exercise their judgement in doing their work.
+* members are empowered to exercise their judgement in doing their work.
 ##### !end-answer
 ##### !explanation
 ##### !end-explanation